-Once a solid foundation has been laid I use the Royal Conservatorium of Music's curriculum to develop a player.
+Once a solid foundation has been laid, I use the Royal Conservatorium of Music's curriculum to develop a player.
 Their courses provide a very thorough foundation for all areas of music - performance, theory, musicianship, etc. - a springboard for whatever you choose - and there is so much gorgeous music in their repertoire.

 From time to time I will also write pieces for my students, some of which are included below for you to listen to.
 I have a very personal approach to teaching each student, a quality that I hope that the pieces below will reveal.